17 Nostalgic '90s Songs That Still Give You All The Feels

 3. "Don't Speak" — No Doubt, 1996

-Written by Gwen Stefani about bandmate Tony Kanal after he ended their seven-year relationship, and still gets me every time.
+Written by Gwen Stefani about bandmate Tony Kanal after he ended their seven-year relationship, this song still gets me every single time I hear it.

 4. "I Swear" — All-4-One, 1994